Skip to content

 Play, Expression, Participation

-Italy will host for its first time an International Conference of OMEP:
+Italy will host for its first time, from 14 to 18 July 2025, an International Conference of OMEP:

 the World Organization for Early Childhood Education.